jordan-breton/it-journey-sources/docs/about/skill-set.md

      ---

      Being able to work together with the same goal in mind and a strong cohesion sense is crucial to succeed as a developer.
-But it's even more important when it comes to build something.
+But it's even more important when it comes to building something.

-     I'm naturally open to others, friendly and eager to share whether it be about the projects I'm working on or just every IT related (or not) subjects.
+     I'm naturally open to others, friendly and eager to share whether it be about the projects I'm working on or just every IT-related (or not) subjects.

 -    :material-puzzle-edit:{ .lg }  **Adaptability**